Killinskillz69/Nineteen69-paystring.crypto.com-/Ethereum-Introduction.md

 Zero knowledge proofs like <a href="https://crypto.stackexchange.com/questions/19884/what-are-snarks" target="_blank" rel="noopener">ZK SNARKs</a> can also be used to make cryptocurrency transactions more private 🕵️ or secret 🤐 (which is different to being secure 🔒), thus negating the need to run applications on a permissioned private network like the [Ethereum Enterprise Alliance](https://entethalliance.org/).
 Ethereum uses [precompiled contracts for addition and scalar multiplication on the elliptic curve alt_bn128](https://github.com/ethereum/EIPs/pull/213), for [pairing checks](https://github.com/ethereum/EIPs/pull/212), which permit [zk-SNARKs](https://blog.ethereum.org/2017/10/12/byzantium-hf-announcement/), also see [here](https://medium.com/@VitalikButerin/zk-snarks-under-the-hood-b33151a013f6), [as implemented](https://github.com/ethereum/EIPs#finalized-eips-standards-that-have-been-adopted) in the [Byzantium hard fork](https://blog.ethereum.org/2017/10/12/byzantium-hf-announcement/).
 There is also the Zerocoin protocol which is demonstrated by <a href="https://zcoin.io/" target="_blank" rel="nofollow noopener noreferrer">Zcoin</a> (which plans to integrate Ethereum).

+## History

 Here is a blog post from Vitalik Buterin, the founder of Ethereum, on [Ethereum pre-history](https://vitalik.ca/2017-09-15-prehistory.html).
+[Here](https://blog.ethereum.org/2016/02/09/cut-and-try-building-a-dream/) is another blog post with more history.

 # Uses
 The platform part of Ethereum makes it much more useful than just a cryptocurrency.
 With it, you can create any decentralized application (known as a dapp, which works over a peer-to- peer network rather than a centralized client-server network 💻🕸️), so the functionality is only limited by what programs could potentially do and not do, and by consequence, what programmers develop, 👨‍💻 but it can theoretically be used for any economic or governance activity.